FREQUENTLY ASKED QUESTIONS

 How many times will I need to go for treatment?

-This varies considerably.
-Part of the philosophy of the physiotherapy profession is to give the patient tools to be as independent as possible in their treatment.
+This varies considerably depending on the nature of your issue.
+Part of the philosophy of the physiotherapy profession is to give you tools to be as independent as possible in your treatment.
 We have you attend for treatments when you need hands-on care or regular follow up.
 We educate you on exercises and modifications in your movement or activities to allow you to continue to improve at home.
 We strive to have you back to your activities as efficiently as possible and do not believe that everyone requires frequent or ongoing treatment.

 Physiotherapists in Alberta are primary caregivers in our health care system.